-Georgia is officially known as the Peach State, boasting bountiful harvests of the succulent, fuzzy fruit.
-But earlier this week, the South Carolina Department of Agriculture took to Twitter to point out that the Palmetto State actually produces three times as many peaches as the Peach State.
+Georgia is officially known as the Peach State, boasting bountiful harvests of the succulent, fuzzy fruits.
+But earlier this week, the South Carolina Department of Agriculture took to Twitter to point out that the Palmetto State actually produces three times as many peaches as the official Peach State.

 That spawned a good-natured online back-and-forth between the neighboring states, with Georgia’s Department of Agriculture tweeting that its fruits are “3 X SWEETER.”

-Those same conditions may have helped South Carolina, where agricultural agents at Clemson University have said that 2018 could be peach farmers’ best harvest in a decade.
-The South Carolina Agriculture Department has said that the state’s peach crop is usually valued at $90 million annually, and officials in Georgia have estimated that a good peach crop there is worth about $50 million.
+The South Carolina Agriculture Department has said the state’s peach crop is usually valued at $90 million annually.
+Officials in Georgia have estimated that a good peach crop there is worth about $50 million.